 Because brace initialization strictly disallows some types of numeric conversions (more on this next lesson), we use copy initialization in this lesson (which does not have any such limitations) in order to keep the examples simple.

-Numeric conversions fall into one of three safety categories:
+Numeric conversions fall into three general safety categories:

-1. Value-preserving conversions are safe numeric conversions where the destination type can precisely represent all the values in the source type.
+- Value-preserving conversions are safe numeric conversions where the destination type can exactly represent all possible values in the source type.

-For example, int to long and short to double are safe conversions, as the source value can always be converted to an equivalent value of the destination type.
+are safe conversions, as the source value can always be converted to an equal value of the destination type.

 int main()